 While not everyone is Steve Jobs, controlling the narrative of their industry and developing a celebrity around themselves.
 However, doing so can significantly boost your business and position your leading figures as top thinkers and innovators amongst your peers (and competition).

 Content is a great way of showing off that you (and your business) understand your industry better than anyone else and have something interesting to say.
-Whatever your business model, displaying expertise and networking your way up the ladder can help your business flourish beyond expectations.
+Whatever your business model, displaying expertise through educational blog content or comprehensive webinars and networking your way up the ladder can help your business flourish beyond expectations.

 It’s not just about massaging your ego.
 Using content to develop your industry reputation and become a thought leader makes your business brand stronger, helps you earn crucial media coverage and opens the door to public speaking opportunities.
 This might not have been your aim when you launched your business, but it’s an important part of the social media/personality-dominated landscape we find ourselves in.